Best Office Chair for Back Pain 2023

 An Insanely Good Comfort System

 All of the chairs in the top half of our list have one important thing in common.
 They all work and are good for your back because they all feature highly adjustable ergonomic features.
-That’s certainly a valid (and a highly effective) approach for designing work chairs for bad backs, but it’s not the only approach.
+That’s certainly a valid (and highly effective) approach for designing work chairs for bad backs, but it’s not the only approach.

 Sometimes, you just want a comfortable chair to sit in, and there are few companies in the business today that know more about comfort than Serta.
-The company has made exceptional use of their experience in the mattress business, and that is reflected in the next-level comfort system offered in the Tranquility.
+The company has made exceptional use of its experience in the mattress business, and that is reflected in the next-level comfort system offered in Tranquility.
 Honestly, once you’ve spent some time in this chair, nothing else will compare.
 It’s that good.

 The Tranquility’s comfort system is composed of a number of different layers.
-Starting at the top, you’ll find a generous amount of poly-fiber, which is similar enough to block foam to be comparable, excepting that it’s far more flexible and retains its shape better.
+Starting at the top, you’ll find a generous amount of poly-fiber, which is similar enough to block foam to be comparable, except that it’s far more flexible and retains its shape better.

 Beneath that, you’ll find a layer of memory foam, which rests atop a dense layer of poly-foam which the company refers to as the “Macro-Layer.”